PaulYannJay/SexChromosomeTheory/README.md

 This is the readme file to produce de main figures of the paper.
-Scripts for producing Supplementary figures are available upon request.
+Scripts for producing supplementary figures are available upon request.

 # Script for analysing the fate of inversion (Figure 2)
 ## Figure 2a